lovac42/KanjiDoodle/README.md

 ### Addon Conflict:
 Works with NightMode, but this addon must be loaded first before NightMode loads.
 This is a problem with NM.
+The original code uses a hacky trick to get around this issue, but I found that it often causes freezing and avoided using it.
+Ensuring that NM loads last is by renaming NM with a z prefix is enough to avoid this conflict.

+### Saving:
+To save, click on save, select the desired crop area, then click on the red highlighted save button again.
+A dialog will open asking you which field to append the new image to.

 ### Credits: